Steff Gruber

 Steff Gruber (born 3 April 1953 in Zurich, Switzerland) is a film director, photographer, author, entrepreneur and telecommunications and internet pioneer.

 Life

 Steff Gruber is the son of the painter Hannes Gruber and Annemarie Gruber-Vogelsanger.
 He grew up in Oberrieden on Lake Zurich.
 In childhood his greatest ambition was to be a pilot and inventor.
-He constructed his first radio receiver at the age of eight; when he was fifteen, during the first manned space flight to the moon, he succeeded in listening in on the dialogue between the astronauts and ground control.
+He constructed his first radio receiver at the age of eight; when he was fifteen, during the first crewed space flight to the Moon, he succeeded in listening in on the dialogue between the astronauts and ground control.
 He started to train as an electronics engineer, but abandoned the course before completing it after deciding that he wanted to become a film director.

 Up to the present day Steff Gruber has not settled on a choice of career.
 Instead he combines different professional identities, as an artist, technician and entrepreneur.
-He also continues to indulge his passion for flying, making round trips as a pilot in the Swiss Alps, as well as taxi and private flights within Europe and North Africa.
+As a pilot he made round trips in the Swiss Alps, as well as taxi and private flights within Europe till 2022.